 The Distribution of the Variants

-The process of identifying the Book of Mormon variant readings in the longest Biblical inclusions revealed that they did not occur randomly.
-Furthermore, they vary in importance.
-The Book of Mormon translation is supposed to have come from God.
-Therefore, the fact that the Biblical passages were written in “reformed Egyptian” on the gold plates is irrelevant: the translation would be a revelation of the best English wording of the original text.
+The process of identifying the Book of Mormon variant readings in the longest Biblical inclusions revealed that they vary in importance.
+Moreover, they did not occur randomly.
+The BoM translation is said to have come from God.
+Therefore, the claim that the Biblical passages were written in "reformed Egyptian" on the gold plates is irrelevant: the translation is of divine origin and would be a revelation of the best English wording of the original text.
 For Isaiah, that would be his Hebrew composition.
-A Book of Mormon variant that simply changes the spelling of an English word does not imply any difference between the King James wording and Isaiah’s original text.
-A variant that adds a ten-word phrase does imply that the underlying Hebrew text had this phrase, which is missing in the King James version.
+A Book of Mormon variant that simply changes the spelling of an English word does not imply any difference between the King James wording and Isaiah's original text.
+A variant that adds a phrase of several or many words does imply that the underlying Hebrew text had this phrase, which is missing in the King James text.
 These are extreme cases; other variants may or may not imply a discrepancy between the original text and the King James.

 To study their distribution, I first divided the variants into the following categories:

-I (first order): variants that presuppose at least some sort of difference in the source document (i.e., the wording in the gold plates required this change).
+I (first order): variants that presuppose at least some sort of difference in the source document (i.e., the wording of the original text required this change).

 Ia: first order variants consisting of at least three words.